ToledoFelipe/ToledoFelipe/README.md

 ###

 <p align="left">My name is Felipe, I'm from Campinas,  one of the most technological hubs from Brazil.
-I've worked on big, medium companies and startups as a consultant.</p>
+I've worked on big, medium companies and startups as a consultant and internal on Ab-Inbev and Suzano S/A.</p>

 ###